What is Tax Planning?

 - The earlier in your professional/business journey you start to tax planning, the more strategies you can explore to maximize the effects.

 - They help in learning about the tips and tricks of tax laws, different tax minimization techniques, which ultimately helps in tax compliance and effective adherence to tax laws as stipulated by the government.

 - Tax planning, when clearly distinguished with tax avoidance/tax evasion, leads to lesser interaction with tax authorities and unnecessary litigations as well.

 The only minor disadvantage is that it could lead to blockage of your money into buying of tax saver products such as ULIPS, Mutual funds, Life insurance, bonds, etc. which could impact your short-term liquidity and buying these products just for the sake of tax savings and ignoring other aspects such as annual returns.

 Some of the limitations are as follows:

-- For the salaried class of taxpayers, the responsibility of the correct deduction of tax at source is thrown on the employers.
-While in the case of a business or profession, they themselves are responsible for declaring correct income.
-So, an employee may hide his other income and not declare to his employer in order to avoid taxes and business owners also claim excess expense claims and deductions to reduce their tax burden.
-So in these cases, it takes backstage and tax evasion/avoidance takes center stage.
+- For the salaried class of taxpayers, the responsibility of correct deduction of tax at source is thrown on employers.
+While in the case of a business or profession, they are responsible for declaring correct income.
+So, an employee may hide his other income and not declare to his employer in order to avoid taxes, and business owners also claim excess expense claims and deductions to reduce their tax burden.
+So in these cases, it takes backstage, and tax evasion/avoidance takes center stage.